Home > Health insurance Marketplace > Tennessee

 This guide, including the FAQs below, was developed to assist you in choosing the right Tennessee health insurance plan for you and your family.
 The options found in Tennessee’s ACA Marketplace may be a good choice for many consumers, and we will guide you through the options below.

-Tennessee uses the federally run health insurance exchange (Marketplace), HealthCare.gov, for residents to purchase its ACA Marketplace plans.
-The Tennessee Marketplace provides access to health insurance products from six private insurers,1 although plan availability varies from one area of the state to another.
-And there are some changes for 2025, with one exiting insurer and one new insurer (details below).
+Tennessee uses the federally-facilitated health insurance exchange (Marketplace), HealthCare.gov, for residents to purchase its ACA Marketplace plans.
+The Tennessee Marketplace provides access to health insurance products from six private insurers for 2026 (see below for details about 2026 premium changes).2 All six insurers also offered coverage for 2025.3 But plan availability varies from one area of the state to another.

 When you enroll in a plan through the Marketplace, you may find that you’re eligible for financial assistance that reduces the monthly cost of your coverage (premium subsidies), and possibly also your out-of-pocket expenses (cost-sharing reductions, or CSR).
 These are federal subsidy programs created by the Affordable Care Act, and eligibility depends on your income and circumstances.